shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 use to avoid an expensive online Bayes' Rule calculation.

 `H` will accept the same inputs as `P` and `V`, and will be trained on self-play games using the actual values of the hidden state as training targets.
+This should result in an unbiased `H` as long as the self-play games are played according to the policy `P`.
+We can approximately enforce this by being careful with move temperature mechanics; more on this later.

 In some games, the size of the hidden state space can be intractably large.
 In Scrabble, for instance, there are about 3e7 possible racks.
 Rather than modeling the policy as a single logit distribution over entire space, we can have `H` generate samples in chunks, similar to how an LLM samples sentences one token at a time.
 In Scrabble, we can generate a hidden rack one letter at a time, limiting the output to a size-27 logit layer.

-## Theoretical Convergence to Equilibrium
+## Equilibrium-Idempotence

-If we play self-play games using MT-ISMCTS with `n` visits, and train `P`, `V` and `H` on the complete resultant set of self-play data, can we expect convergence to Nash Equilibrium, as `n` approaches infinity?
+If we play self-play games using Nash-ISMCTS with `n` visits, and train `P`, `V` and `H` on the resultant set of self-play data, can we expect convergence to Nash Equilibrium, as `n` and the number of self-play games approache infinity?

-Formally, if we imagine the combined weights of the `P`, `V`, and `H` networks to be a point in `R^d`, then the generations of training yields a path-like sequence of points in `R^d`: `x_1, x_2, ...`.
-There is some subset `NE` of `R^d` representing the game's Nash equilibria.
-Does `x_i` have a limit, and if so, is that limit in `NE`?

-Here is a soft-proof that the answer is yes.

-The proof entails 3 parts:

-1. **(Equilibrium-Idempotence)**: If currently at equilibrium, we will stay there.
-2. **(Non-Complacency)**: If not currently at equilibrium, we cannot stay there.
-3. **(Limit-Existence)**: The limit of `x_i` must exist.

-These 3 assertions clearly prove our desired result.
-Let us prove them in turn.

-#### Equilibrium-Idempotence

-Suppose that `P`, `V`, and `H` are at equilibrium.
+Unfortunately, the answer is likely no, as the resultant dynamic system will exhibit unstable chaotic behavior.
+However, in analyzing some of the properties of this dynamic system, we can obtain some useful insights that will help us design a more sound version.

+We start with a theoretically interesting property of the system: if `P`, `V`, and `H` exactly match Nash Equilibrium, then the visit distribution `N` produced by Nash-ISMCTS will approach `P` as `n` approaches infinity.
+When viewing MCTS as an operator mapping policies to policies, we can say that Nash-ISMCTS is idempotent at equilibrium, or that it exhibits _equilibrium-idempotence_.

-The PUCT formula is:
+To see this, note that the PUCT formula is:

 ```
 PUCT(a) = Q(a) + c * P(a) * sqrt(sum(N)) / (1 + N(a))
 ```

-The idempotence requirement means that as the number of iterations approaches infinity, the distribution of `N` should approach the same shape as `P`.

 By standard properties of Nash equilibria, the assumption of equilibrium translates to the following:
 `P(a) == 0` for all `a` not in `S`, where `S` is the set of actions `a` for which `V(a)` attains it maximum